Azure/bicep/docs/installing.md

 * In the Extensions tab, search for "Bicep".
 * Click "Install"

 >**Note**: The Bicep VS code extension versions older than 0.2 must be uninstalled before or after the installation of the new version.
+Otherwise, both extension versions will run side by side and you will see duplicated and/or inconsistent errors.
+Versions 0.2 or newer do not require uninstallation and will upgrade correctly.

 ### Installing via the Visual Studio Marketplace
 * Open your brownser and navigate to https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep